Introduction

 Transaction Flow

-- User submits a transaction to the network.
+- Transaction Submission: User submits a transaction to the network.

-- OP-Talos receives the transaction for potential inclusion in a block.
+- Assertion Validation: The assertion validation system receives the transaction for potential inclusion:

 - References the Assertions stored in the Credible Layer that are related to the contracts the transaction interacts with.